Promising - One study

-In addition, HOPE participants were 72 percent less likely to have a positive urine test compared to the comparison group.
-Comparison group members had an average of 46 percent positive urinalyses versus 13 percent of HOPE participants.
-Finally, HOPE participants were 55 percent less likely to be arrested for a new crime.
-Of comparison group members, 47 percent were arrested, compared to only 21 percent of HOPE participants.
+HOPE participants were 55 percent less likely to be arrested for a new crime.
+Of comparison group members, 47 percent were arrested, compared with only 21 percent of HOPE participants.
 This difference was statistically significant.

-Even with secondary outcomes, HOPE participants showed significantly better outcomes than the comparison group.
-HOPE participants were 55 percent less likely to have their probation revoked.
-The revocation rate for HOPE participants was 7 percent; the comparison group had twice that rate (15 percent).
-HOPE participants also spent an average of 48 percent fewer days incarcerated.
-They were sentenced on average to 138 days of incarceration while the comparison group had an average of 267 days of incarceration.
+HOPE participants spent an average of 48 percent fewer days incarcerated.
+They were sentenced on average to 138 days of incarceration, whereas the comparison group had an average of 267 days of incarceration.
 This difference was statistically significant.